What is Trauma?

 “Of course, talking can be very helpful in acknowledging the reality about what’s happened and how it’s affected you, but talking about it doesn’t put it behind you because it doesn’t go deep enough into the survival brain”.

-– Dr.Bessel Van der Kolk; Considered the foremost expert on trauma in the world.
+– Dr.Bessel Van der Kolk; Author of, “The Body Keeps the Score” and currently considered the foremost expert on psychological trauma in the world.

 What is Dissociation?